 (i) the official document that is evidence of that licence or authorisation; and

-(ii) if the official document is not in the English language, a translation of it into the English language verified by a person or body approved by the Director General;
+(ii) if the official document is not in the English language, a translation of it into the English language verified by a person or body approved by the CEO;

 and

-(b) to produce that document for inspection at the request of any member of the Police Force.
+(b) to produce that document for inspection at the request of any police officer.

 (2) If the person fails to comply with any condition to which the licence or authorisation is subject that can lawfully be complied with in this State, the person commits an offence.